contrailcirrus/2024-06-contrails-workshop/labs/observer_app_hackathon/INTRO.md

 for an example of how to pull GOES satellite imagery that co-occurs with a target image.

 ### GOES Mesoscale imagery
-Some of the ObserverApp images co-occur with imagery captured by the GOES Mesocale satellites.
+Some of the ObserverApp images co-occur with imagery captured by the GOES Mesocale regions.
+There regions are captured with a time resolution of one minute rather than the standard ten minute resolution.

 The [`goes_mesoscale_ids.json`](references/render_goes_mesoscale/goes_mesocale_ids.json) file
 itemizes those images that fall under view of the GOES Mesocale sats.